Anwar8/Blaze/README.md

 ## Journal
+#### 31 Mar and 1 April 24
+I spent a long time attempting to map out and build the new nonlinear transformation object under `NonlinearTransform`.
+This object will have a rather complex interaction with the `BasicOrientation` object, which may become obselete.
+In fact, upon attempting to build the nonlinear solver I am finding that my implementation of the geometric stiffness is very lacking.
+The element-level contributions to the geometric stiffness can actually be ignored, and it is the part that I have been ignoring - what is called "external geometric stiffness" in Du and Hajjar (2020), "principal contribution" in Izzuddin's NLSA notes, and "varying moments through the transverse shear force in $\mathcal{C}$" (16.27) in Felippa's notes is what actually matters.
+Looking at Izzuddin's in-class notes, he makes that clear as well.
+I have made extensive hand-written notes on the implementation yesterday in OneNote and I think I am almost ready to implement geometric nonlinearity, although I remain rather confused about how I should structure my program classes.
+I have decided, for now, to implement Izzuddin's nonlinear element under its own nonlinear class rather than implement everything within the `Basic2DBeamElement` class.
+Thus, I have introduced `Izzuddin2DNonlinearBeam`, which inherits from `Basic2DBeamElement` but seeks to re-implement the way state is assessed using the nonlinear equations in Izzuddin's notes.
+I am also likely to implement Felippa's or Izzuddin's corotational transform in `NonlinearTransform` to isolate the deformation-inducing displacements from the rigid body motions.
+Felippa's implementation is a little more clear because of the better figures, and because I spent a rather long time on 31 March taking hand-written notes on it and drawing it for myself.
+I need to do this, even though I had decided not to implement corotational transformation at first, because I need the trigonometric relationships from the transformation to calculate the element response such as the principal contribution to global geometric stiffness.
+I have taken some note on both Izzuddin and Felippa's implementation below:

+*Why am I unhappy with Felippa’s element?*
+1. Linear generalised stresses where axial force does not play a role in the moments.
+2. Because it uses a linear interpolation for the nodal forces and for the stiffness matrix.
+3. ⁠it seems to have me do some extra work where phi is simply a function of the original base configuration and current configuration that I can solve for easily already.

+*Why am I happy with Felippa's element?*
+1. The interpolation separates the rigid body modes and I can probably use this approach where I separate the transform from the element state calculation as all element freedoms are not related to the rigid body modes.

+*What do I not like about Izzuddin's element?*
+1. Appears to be no shear but actually I can use Felippa’s expression for shear to get the generalised shear from the moments.
+2. ⁠No evaluation for the tangent stiffness matrix so I have to multiply it myself.

+*What do I like about Izzuddin's element?*
+1. The transformation matrix appears to be quite easy to interpolate actually.
+2. And the element includes nonlinearity at every stage including axial force term in the moment calculation.

+Finally, I have prepared a draft interface for performing the iterative procedure to calcualte the nonlinear response.
+I have placed this in `main.cpp` as commented-out code which is meant to guide my future implementation.
+**References**
+Du and Hajjar (2020) Three-dimensional nonlinear displacement-based beam element for members with angle and tee sections.
+Engineering Structures.

 #### 27 Mar 24
 It might be that I am not yet done with the reading.
 I have found the book by Belytschko to include many sections that I must read, particularly on transformations!
 This book also covers some meshless methods which I will need to revisit.
 I added geometric stiffness and tangent stiffness calculations.
 Note that the geometric stiffness is incomplete as it only contains contributions of the axial load.